 Still need a resume?
-Yes – an evolving resume
+Yes – but an evolving one

 Despite speculation about its demise, paper resumes aren’t dead yet and are unlikely to go away any time soon.
 Although applicants rarely post resumes these day, paper CVs (in an electronic form) still have a role to play in finding a job.

 Like many things, resumes are evolving.
 They used to be generic, all-purpose documents, laboriously and individually typed and then posted.
-Now, thanks to personal computers and cheaper printing, job-seekers can produce targeted resumes tailored to each job advertisement.
+Now, thanks to personal computers and cheaper printing, job-seekers can produce targeted resumes and cover letters tailored to each job advertisement.

 Many organisations and recruitment firms use software programs to help with shortlisting candidates.
-These recruitment tools rely on traditional resumes to search for keywords to filter out unsuitable candidates.
+These recruitment tools rely on traditional CVs to search for keywords to filter out unsuitable candidates.

-Often potential employers, especially older individuals, prefer having a hard copy resume to assess candidates.
-Even although you may email your resume or submit it online, you can boost your chances of getting an interview if you also hand deliver or post it.
+Often potential employers, especially older individuals, prefer having a hard copy document to assess candidates.
+Even although you may email or submit it online, you can boost your chances of getting an interview if you also hand deliver or post it.

 Key points (whatever you use)

-But whether you choose to use a traditional paper resume, a modern alternative or a combination of both, you still need a resume that:
+But whether you choose to use a traditional paper CV, a modern alternative or a combination of both, you still need a resume that:

 - Uses an easy to understand format